ncachanosky/Macro-with-Python/README.md

 # WELCOME TO MACROECONOMICS WITH PYTHON

-This website offers [Python](https://www.python.org/) applications of typical topics of an intermediate and advanced course in macroeconomics.
-The intention of the samples below is to use a macroeconomic topics as a means to learn how to perform calculations and plots in Python.
-The notes assumes familiarity with macroeconomics and a beginner or introductory familiarity with Python.
+This website offers [Python](https://www.python.org/) applications of typical topics of intermediate and advanced courses in macroeconomics.
+The intention of these applications is to use macroeconomic models as a examples of how to use Python for macroeconomics.

+The notes assume familiarity with macroeconomics and a beginner or introductory familiarity with Python.

 These notes are not intended to be a full explanation of macroeconomic models or to be a sample of best coding practices.
 They are intended to "get us" started with how to use Python for macroeconomics rather than developing advanced skills.
 The website [QuantEcon](https://quantecon.org/) offers more advanced and detailed documentation.